cloud-gov/cg-site/content/getting-started/concepts.md

     buildpack: https://github.com/cloudfoundry/ruby-buildpack.git

-If your application requires a custom buildpack ensure you've understand [your responsibilities]({{< relref "intro/technology/responsibilities.md">}}) which include keeping your buildpack up-to-date and patching known vulnerabilities.
+If your application requires a custom buildpack, ensure you understand [your responsibilities]({{< relref "intro/technology/responsibilities.md">}}), which include keeping your buildpack up-to-date and patching known vulnerabilities.

 If you might need multiple buildpacks for an app, see [Multi-Language Projects]({{< relref "apps/multi-buildpack-deploys.md" >}}).